supabase/realtime/forum/TLA_FINDINGS.md

 `NoMissedDelivery` still holds; the selection logic is also directly unit-tested.**
-With that, **every original caveat is either closed or soundly declined** (message-ordering is a deliberate over-approximation; node-name-reuse is excluded by assumption).
+With that, **every original caveat is either closed or soundly declined** (message-ordering is a deliberate over-approximation; node-name-reuse is excluded by assumption). **Cross-mechanism follow-up (restart × delta) surfaced a faithfulness gap in the existing restart model — see Finding B.** Composing the restart action onto the multi-group/delta model (`tla/Muster2DeltaRestart.tla`) produced a `NoMissedDelivery` violation at `MaxSeq=4`; investigation showed it is a **modeling artifact**: `Muster2Restart` wrongly assumed peers see no `:DOWN` when a coordinator restarts in place, but peers monitor the coordinator PID and DO get a `:DOWN` that wipes the restarted node's stale agreement.
+With that `:DOWN` modeled faithfully (`tla/Muster2DeltaRestartDown.tla`) `NoMissedDelivery` holds again.
 This document is the checkpoint so work can resume.

-Nine models:
+Eleven models:

 * `tla/Muster.tla` (+ `.cfg`) — the baseline routing model that **exhibits**
   Finding A (`NoMissedDelivery` is violated).